 Paper slots are 30 minutes including questions; however if you have an idea for a longer, workshop style session please get in touch.

-Speakers receive a full free Seminar place plus travel expenses.
+Speakers receive a full free Seminar place plus UK travel expenses.

 Commercial sponsorship opportunities are available – Please download here.